Seminary & Graduate Courses

 COUN CM25 ‐ Building a Healthy Chinese Christian Family (3 credit hours)

 Uses a family-life cycle framework to help Chinese Christians build a healthy family, including marriage preparation, adjustment as a couple, parenting, retirement and aging.
 Students will be introduced to resources for building a harmonious Christian family that are biblically and scientifically based and proven effective.
 Practical strategies and tools will be provided to help students help themselves and their church members build healthy couple and family relationships.
-Offered in Mandarin.
+Offered in Chinese.

 DMCC 0901 ‐ Integration of Faith and Psychology (0 credit hours)